smikhalevski/react-corsair/README.md

 + const billingRoute = createRoute(settingsRoute, '/billing?', BillingPage);
 ```

-With this setup, user can navigate to `"/settings"` and `"/settings/billing"` and would see the same manager on
+With this setup, user can navigate to `"/settings"` and `"/settings/billing"` and would see the same content on
 different URLs which usually isn't a great idea.

 3. Render a redirect: